 The Postgraduate Certificate is designed to be a challenging course for graduates of disciplines other than Statistics.
 The great majority of participants will have studied some Statistics at undergraduate level, but this will often have been taught in a cookbook fashion by non-statisticians.
 The course aims to develop and enhance the data analytic skills of non-statistical graduates by teaching in a unified and coherent way the inferential ideas and methods of Applied Statistics.
 It is not designed for Statistics graduates.
 Neither is it an entry point for postgraduate study in Statistical Science and it does not lead on to a Masters level degree in the discipline of Statistics.

-All students take the Base Module, which is taught on Mondays and Wednesdays during the first 12 week semester, before Christmas.
-Students must then take two elective modules to complete the course.
+All students take the Base Module, which is normally taught on Mondays and Wednesdays during the first 12 week semester, before Christmas.
+Students must then take two modules to complete the course.
 For the first six weeks of the second semester (after Christmas) there will be a module entitled Introduction to Regression (Tuesdays and Thursdays).
-This will be followed by a six-week module on the Design and Analysis of Experiments (also Tuesdays and Thursdays) and a module on Time Series (Mondays and Wednesdays) - these two modules will be taught from weeks 7 to 12.
-Note that the Time Series module is a bit more technical than the others and may not be a suitable choice for students with a weak mathematical background.
+This will be followed by a six-week module on the Design and Analysis of Experiments (also Tuesdays and Thursdays).

 ST7001: Base Module